All tutorials

 Copied

-Convert a 3 word address to a position, expressed as coordinates of latitude and longitude.
+This function converts a what3words address to a position, expressed as coordinates of latitude and longitude.

-This function takes the words parameter as a string of 3 words 'table.book.chair'
+It takes the words parameter as a string of a what3words 'table.book.chair'

 print(square?.coordinates ?? "")